Damocles-fr/jellyfin-nas-hdd-spinup/README.md

 cd /share/Public/jellyfin-hdd-spinup
 sh ./uninstall.sh
 ```
-Removes the watcher, the cron guard, the QPKG stub (App Center item), and deletes `/etc/config/jellyfin-hdd-spinup/` and `<apps-dir>/.qpkg/JellyfinHDDSpinup/`.
+This removes the watcher, the cron guard, the QPKG stub (App Center item), and deletes `/etc/config/jellyfin-hdd-spinup/` and `<apps-dir>/.qpkg/JellyfinHDDSpinup/`.
 On some systems **"Jellyfin HDD Spinup"** in QTS App Center may still appear, just click remove.

 > If you installed with custom paths, pass the same variables to the uninstaller, e.g.